InfiniteCuriosity/Ethical_use_of_AI/README.md

 <br>
 Best of luck to everyone in your job search!!<br>
 <br>
-Let me know if there are any questions.
+Let me know if there are any questions, I'm happy to work together.
 Thank you!<br>
 <br>
 Russ Conte<br>
 Forest Park, IL